netcinematics/ALPHA_BITZ_AI/README.md

 4. As far as INTELLIGENCE is VOCABULARY - for AI to have "extra intellect" - it needs EXTRA VOCABULARY (for extra concept embedding).

+5. *Ilya Sutskever, "After AGE of SCALING, is AGE of RESEARCH" - and "The Data is very clearly FINITE".

+This CAPSTONE, is RESEARCH that SHOWS - TRAINING DATA IS NOT FINITE (it can be DYNAMIC).

-5. After "AGE of SCALING" (*Ilya Sutskever) - ADDITIONAL OPTIMIZATION AWAITS - with "ENHANCED_SYNTAX", like "TEXT_MECHANISMS", and "BETTER_WORDS".
+> ADDITIONAL OPTIMIZATION AWAITS AI - within "ENHANCED_SYNTAX", and "TEXT_MECHANISMS", with "BETTER_WORDS".

 ___